 Under Armour isn’t messing around: they’ve come back to the running game and they’re taking shoes very seriously.
-The Infinite is the newest shoe added to their 2019 lineup.
+The Infinite is the feature shoe added of their 2019 lineup.
 It’s a neutral cushioned trainer, designed for long distance running.

 Offset: 8 mm

 This shoe has a firm ride, mild drop and responsive cushioning.
 It’s a distance shoe that performs like a speed flat, making it essentially the ideal long-run shoe.
 I used this shoe during long runs and tempo workouts, and it was fantastic for both.
 The shoe is a little bulkier than a flat, so you’re protected during your longer workouts, but has the response of a speed shoe so you can get the most out of your run.

 The shoe is also fairly priced.
 At only $150 CDN and with a built-in chip to track your runs and progress, the shoe eliminates the need for a GPS watch on your run.
 This is a cost savings to the runner without compromising on data or training insights.
 And if you’re not into the numbers of running, you can just forget the chip is there–you won’t notice it at all while you’re working out.

 RELATED: A sneak peek at the 2019 Under Armour shoe lineup